You will love using this New Mexican Hatch Green Chile Enchilada Sauce made from freshly roasted chiles to smother enchiladas, burritos, or eggs.

 Instructions

-- In heavy bottom pot or dutch oven, heat olive oil over medium high heat.
-Add the onions and saute, stirring occasionally, until slightly brown and tender, about 5 minutes.
-Add garlic, oregano, and cumin and saute for another minute.
-Add flour and stir well.
-Allow flour to cook with onion and garlic until fragrant, stirring frequently, about 2 minutes.
+- In heavy bottom pot or Dutch oven, heat 1 tablespoon olive oil over medium high heat.
+Add the chopped 2 medium yellow onion and sauté, stirring occasionally, until slightly brown and tender, about 5 minutes.
+Add the chopped 4 cloves garlic, 1/2 teaspoon ground oregano, and 1/2 teaspoon cumin and sauté for another minute.
+Add the 1 tablespoon flour and stir well.
+Cook the flour with onion and garlic until fragrant, stirring frequently, about 2 minutes.

-- Add green chile, tomatoes, and chicken stock.
+- Add the 1 pound roasted hatch green chiles, 3 small tomatoes, and the 4 cups chicken stock.
 Stir well to combine and scrape bottom of pan to ensure flavors are fully mixed.
 Bring to a boil, then reduce heat to low and simmer for 20 minutes.

 - Remove from heat and blend until smooth in blender.
 Add salt and pepper to taste.